chaseruskin/orbit/docs/src/commands/config.md

 ## __NAME__

-config - modify configuration values
+config - modify configuration data

 ## __SYNOPSIS__

 ```
-orbit config [options]
+orbit config [options] [<path>]
 ```

 ## __DESCRIPTION__

-This command will alter configuration entries in Orbit's settings file named `config.toml`.
-By default, it will modify the user's config file found at the path read from the environment variable `$ORBIT_HOME`.

-To access an entry (key/value pair), use dots (`.`) to delimit between intermediate table identifiers and the final key identifier.

-The command modifies the document in three independent stages.
-The first stage modifies the settings by iterating through all defined `--append` values.
-Then, it will insert all `--set` values.
-Lastly, it will remove all `--unset` entries.
+Provides an entry point to the current configuration data through the command-line.

+To list the configuration files that are currently being used, use the `--list` option.
+The configuration files are sorted in order from highest precedence to lowest precedence.
+This means values that are set in files higher in the list overwrite values that may have existed from files lowering in the list.

+Providing the path of a configuration file using the `<path>` option will limit the accessible data to only the data found in the file.
+If no path is specified, then it will display the aggregated result of the current configuration data from across all files in use.

+If there are no options set to modify data, then the resulting configuration data will be displayed.

+To modify a field, the full key must be provided.
+Fields located inside tables require decimal characters "." to delimit between the key names.

+When modifying data, additions are processed before deletions.
+This means all `--push` options occur before `--pop` options, and all `--set` options occur before `--unset` options.
+Not every configuration field can be edited through the command-line.
+More complex fields may require manual edits by opening its respective file.

 ## __OPTIONS__

-`--global`
-      Access the home configuration file

-`--local`
-      Access the current project's configuration file
+`<path>`
+      The destination to read/write configuration data

-`--append <key=value>...`
+`--push <key=value>...`
-      Add a value to the key storing a list
+      Add a new value to a key's list

+`--pop <key>...`
+      Remove the last value from a key's list

 `--set <key=value>...`
-      Write the value at the key's entry
+      Store the value as the key's entry

 `--unset <key>...`
       Delete the key's entry

+`--list`
+      Print the list of configuration files and exit

 ## __EXAMPLES__

 ```
-orbit config --append include="~/.orbit/profiles/ks-tech"
+orbit config --push include="profiles/hyperspacelab"
-orbit config --unset env.VIVADO_PATH --global
+orbit config ~/.orbit/config.toml --unset env.vivado_path
 ```